the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 # leanpub-end-insert
 ~~~~~~~

 Callback functions are a powerful construct in JavaScript.
-Yet they are not easily to grasp for beginners, so it's totally fine if you didn't get the custom `findPerson()` implementation right away (and still don't get it).
+Yet they are not easily to grasp for beginners, so it's totally fine if you didn't get the custom `findPerson()` implementation right.
 What's important is that you understand how it's possible to pass functions into other functions which is often used for built-in methods such as array methods like `find()`, `every()`, and `some()`.
 In the end, callback functions are nothing more than functions that are passed as arguments to other functions.

 ### Exercises: